Ga naar Nederlandstalige versie

 Hollywood Studios’ other daytime stage shows are known as Indiana Jones Epic Stunt Spectacular and Frozen Sing-Along Celebration.
 Both shows have their pros and cons.
 Frozen contains a lot of humour, but the show feels too simple.
 It consists of some projected scenes from the movie and there’s no live singing on stage.
 Indiana Jones, on the other hand, is a spectacle with impressive sets and great effects, but there’s too much talking in between.
 Similar shows in Paris and Shanghai had/have the same problem: fantastic stunts are often interrupted by minutes-long conversations.
 The opening scene of Indiana Jones Epic Stunt Spectacular is great, but the rest of the show is just meh.

 The most sought-after show at Disney’s Hollywood Studios is scheduled after sunset.
 If you see thousands of people walking towards Sunset Boulevard at night, they’re probably headed to Fantasmic.
 This nighttime spectacular is performed at the Hollywood Hills Amphitheater, a huge outdoor venue that can accommodate almost 10,000 visitors.
 Despite this enormous capacity, Fantasmic often plays for a full house, which illustrates just how popular the show is.
 And honestly, we understand why so many people consider Fantasmic as a must-do.
 The show is full of popular animation characters, special effects and fireworks.
 Especially the grand finale always manages to give me goosebumps.
-By the way: if you’re visiting Hollywood Studios during a busier time of year, Fantasmic usually runs two performances per night.
+By the way: if you’re visiting Hollywood Studios during a busier time of year, Fantasmic will usually run two performances per night.
 It’s a good idea to attend the second showing, as it’s always quieter than the first one.

 BEAT THE CROWDS

 Hollywood Studios is a park that currently requires a sophisticated strategy.
 The way you organize your visit may heavily impact the number of rides and shows you’re able to experience.
-And while this may sound strange, I wouldn’t necessarily advise you to arrive early in the morning.
+And while this may sound counterintuitive, I wouldn’t necessarily advise you to arrive early in the morning.
 Despite the fact that Early Entry for on-site hotel guests is a huge benefit, the following hours are actually quite unpleasant.
 Hollywood Studios attracts ten thousands of guests every single day, and most of them immediately head to the big attractions in the morning.
 Wait times of 60 to 90 minutes are therefore quite common during the first few hours of the day.
 Rise of the Resistance even manages to form multiple-hour lines within minutes after the park’s official opening time.
 From the afternoon, however, crowds feel more manageable.
 The entertainment offerings ensure a better distribution of park guests and lots of people park-hop to EPCOT or Magic Kingdom for their nighttime shows.
 And since it’s always a good idea to do the opposite of the herd, I think that this might be the ideal time to hop over to Hollywood Studios.
 Especially off-site guests (who can’t enjoy Early Park Entry) should rather focus on the evenings than the mornings.

 WORTH A VISIT?